 -

 OOPSLA 2000 workshop participant: Business Rules track.
-Best Practices in Business Rule Design and Implementation,
+Best Practices in Business Rule Design and Implementation

-and Business Object Components VI: Enterprise Application Integrationmackie_oopsla.html
+and Business Object Components VI: Enterprise Application Integration

 -